daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 # Data Analysis

 We read in our data and split the dependent and independent variables from one another.
 Here the independent variable is defined as "Class".
-We can see in the graph below that there are only 492 transactions that are fraudelent out of 284,807 total transactions.
+We can see in the graph below that there are only 492 transactions that are fraudulent out of 284,807 total transactions.

 ```python